umbraco/UmbracoDocs/13/umbraco-ums/developers/introduction/the-umarketingsuite-cookie/module-permissions.md

 # Module Permissions

-Starting from version **1.13.0** it is possible to disable the individual modules of uMarketingSuite (Analytics, A/B testing, Personalization) through code based on any criteria you want.
+It is possible to disable the individual modules of Umbraco uMS (Analytics, A/B testing, Personalization) through code based on any criteria you want.
 For example, you could choose to give visitors control over these settings through a cookiebar on your site.
-In order to do this you will have to create an implementation of the **uMarketingSuite.Business.Permissions.ModulePermissions.IModulePermissions** interface and override our default implementation which enables everything by default all the time.
+To do this you have to create an implementation of the **uMarketingSuite.Business.Permissions.ModulePermissions.IModulePermissions** interface and override our default implementation.

 This interface defines 3 methods which you will have to implement: